 We have made it a rule to cover in Part I of the Report a dozen or so economies important to Japan, based on the amount of bilateral trade with each (total exports and imports).
-In this 2020 volume of the Report, we covered the economies of China, the United States, ASEAN countries, EU, Republic of Korea, Chinese Taipei, Australia, Russia, Canada, India and Brazil in accordance with the said criteria.
+In this 2021 volume of the Report, we covered the economies of China, ASEAN^(Note 1), the United States, EU/UK^(Note 2), Republic of Korea, Taiwan, Australia, Canada, Russian Federation, India, and Brazil in accordance with the said criteria.

-Although ASEAN did not accede to the WTO as an independent customs territory, it is collectively dealt with in one chapter because there are problems addressed that are common to ASEAN countries.
+- (Note 1) Although ASEAN did not accede to the WTO as an independent customs territory, it is collectively dealt with in one chapter because there are problems addressed that are common to ASEAN countries. - (Note 2) The UK has withdrawn from the EU on January 31, 2020, and the transition period has expired on December 31 of the same year, achieving complete withdrawal from EU laws.
+Therefore, in the Report, measures concerning the UK are collectively addressed in the same Chapter 4 with the EU for convenience.